AlamHasabie/transport-game-backend/README.md

 ## Events
 ### Joining Event
-On connection, server emits information about the number of the player, i.e. 1st player, 2nd player etc.\n **Server**
+On connection, server emits information about the number of the player, i.e. 1st player, 2nd player etc.<br/>
+**Server**
 ```js
 io.to(socketId).emit()